ronair212/LitArt/README.md

 ## Motivation

 This project was inspired by the need to bridge the gap between traditional literary appreciation and the digital age.
-We aim to transform the solitary act of reading into a more engaging and communal activity, helping users to explore literature in new and exciting ways.
+We aim to transform the solitary act of reading into a more engaging and communal activity, helping users explore literature in new and exciting ways.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:
 - Python 3.8 or above
-- Node.js 12 or higher
-- pip (Python package installer)
-- npm (Node package manager)
-- A modern web browser
+- GPU (A100, V100-SXM2)

 ## Installation